-- 1. MINOR SITE PLAN REVIEW PROCESS - (a) There shall be a Minor Site Plan Review process through which the PLANNING ADMINISTRATOR shall review and approve, approve with conditions, or deny all MINOR SITE PLANS under this Chapter in accordance with the provisions of New York General City Law § 32-34, § 27-a, and § 27.b. - (b) The PLANNING ADMINISTRATOR may solicit recommendations from the BUILDING SAFETY OFFICER, the Planning Department, Department of Housing Initiatives, City Engineering Office, Corporation Counsel, or Building Safety Departments in making determinations as part of the MINOR SITE PLAN REVIEW PROCESS. - (c) Administrative approval of a MINOR SITE PLAN shall require substantial compliance of the standards within this Chapter. - (d) A MINOR SITE PLAN also qualifies as a Type II action.
+- 1. MINOR SITE PLAN REVIEW PROCESS - (a) There shall be a Minor Site Plan Review process through which the PLANNING ADMINISTRATOR shall review and approve, approve with conditions, or deny all MINOR SITE PLANS under this Chapter in accordance with the provisions of New York General City Law § 32-34, § 27-a, and § 27.b. - (b) The Planning Administrator shall solicit recommendations from the Building Safety Officer, the Planning Department, Department of Housing Initiatives, City Engineering Office, Corporation Counsel, and Building Safety Departments and shall provide adequate public notice in making determinations as part of the MINOR SITE PLAN REVIEW PROCESS. - (c) Administrative approval of a MINOR SITE PLAN shall require substantial compliance of the standards within this Chapter. - (d) A MINOR SITE PLAN also qualifies as a Type II action.
 See Sec 405.26.G for SEQRA review.